 When you go to a fabric store, you will find Fabrics in rolls.
 These rolls are called "Bolts".

 Fabric has two sides, the "face" and the "back".
 The face is what's intended to be on the outside of the clothes.
-The back is inside - what you see when you where your shirt inside-out.
+The back is inside - what you see when you wear your shirt inside-out.

 The fabric is folded in half and then wrapped around the bolt.
 The Fabric is folded so that the Back is showing - it's inside out.